MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99001048-scenario-include.md

-Helps your business manage inventory levels and ensure that items are available when needed.
+Help you manage inventory levels and ensure that items are available when needed.